rdmaR-05/Options-Screener/README.md

 # Options Screener

-A Python-based tool that analyzes and filters stock options data from CSV files, generating a comprehensive HTML report and exporting actionable call and put options data into CSV and Excel files.
+A Python-based tool that analyzes and filters stock options data from CSV files, generating a comprehensive HTML report.

 ## 📂 Project Structure